-Our cash and cash equivalents, which include money market funds and commercial paper based on the original maturity from date of purchase are classified within Level I or Level II dependent on observable inputs.
-Our investments, which include commercial paper based on the original maturity from date of purchase, certificates of deposit, corporate debt securities, asset backed securities, and U.S. government and agency securities are classified as Level II of the fair value hierarchy.
+Our cash and cash equivalents, which include money market funds and commercial paper, are classified as Level I or Level II assets.
+Our investments, which include commercial paper, certificates of deposit, corporate debt securities, asset backed securities, and U.S. government and agency securities, are classified as Level II assets within the fair value hierarchy.
+We did not have any Level III items for the periods presented.

 Assets and liabilities measured at fair value are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 Our assessment of the significance of a particular input to the entire fair value measurement requires management to make judgments and consider factors specific to the asset or liability.
-The following table sets forth our financial assets that were measured at fair value as of March 31, 2011 and December 31, 2010 by level within the fair value hierarchy (in thousands).
+The following table sets forth our financial assets that were measured at fair value as of June 30, 2011 and December 31, 2010 by level within the fair value hierarchy (in thousands).